-The OpenVPN package is installed but disabled by default.
-Type "insserv -d openvpn" to enable OpenVPN on your next bootup.
-You can also type "/etc/init.d/openvpn start" to enable openvpn service immediately.
+The OpenVPN package is installed on the computer but disabled by default.
+Use the insserv -d openvpn command to enable OpenVPN on next bootup.
+You can also use /etc/init.d/openvpn start to enable OpenVPN service immediately.

 OpenVPN supports user/pass, pre-shared key, certificates, etc., to authenticate users.
 To begin with, check to make sure that the system has a virtual device /dev/net/tun.